CBackyx/RingSG/README.md

 ## 0.3 The Evaluations Performed in the Paper

 Our experiments center around evaluating the efficiency advantages of RingSG compared to prior state-of-the-arts.
 Our baselines include:
-- GraphSC, which refer to a series of works based on outsourced computation.
+- GraphSC, which refer to a series of works based on the outsourced secure computation paradigm.
 We utilize its state-of-the-art design proposed in Graphiti, ACM CCS 2024, and reimplemented it via aby3 for fair comparison.
 - CoGNN, ACM CCS 2024, which is more similar to RingSG due the its collaborative computation nature (instead of outsourced computation).
 We reimplemented CoGNN by replacing its expensive 2PC with aby3-based 3PC, through our dynamic share conversion mechanisms.
 This baseline should fairly demonstrate the paradigm-specific advantage of RingSG compared to CoGNN, by neutralizing the efficiency difference caused by different MPC backends.

 The experiments include: